Teenlife

 Is your schedule maxed out?
 Having trouble finding organizations that fit your needs?
 Here are 10 easy ways to volunteer without making any long-term commitments.

 1. Donate clothes that you no longer wear.
 Search your closet to find items in good condition that you’ve outgrown or don’t wear anymore.
-In the era of fast fashion, you can do your part by making sure your clothes can be useful to those who need it.
-Aside from local shelters, you can also donate to places that benefit veterans or victims of domestic violence.
+In the era of fast fashion, you can do your part by ensuring those who need clothes will benefit from clothing you've culled from your closet.
+In addition to local shelters, you can donate to places that benefit veterans or victims of domestic violence.

 2. Donate food.
 Pick up some non-perishables to donate to your local food bank.